ibi8588/project-00/readme.md

 ###### How do I turn in the project?

 * As you make code changes, frequently commit and push to GitHub.
-* Once you've finished the project and pushed your work to GitHub, please add the link to your project's GitHub repo to <a href="https://docs.google.com/spreadsheets/d/1HF3ZA0Mdw0HGXJU3Sid14zl2qZHCAIg0X1gwFQNPSVE/edit?usp=sharing" target="_blank">this spreadsheet</a>.
+* Once you've finished the project and pushed your work to GitHub, please add the link to your project's GitHub repo to [our Google doc](https://docs.google.com/spreadsheets/d/19baYsQr8BcsPz5E28qp1WYjeLUabz8B26EGnZEHQpmw/edit#gid=0).

 ## Bonus